Fast, Specific and Integrated Feedback About Code Quality for ABAP Developers and System Managers

 In addition to development tasks, ABAP development is organized by transport requests (a transport request represents a feature and consists of one or more development tasks).
 When all development tasks of a transport request are released, the transport request itself has to be released.
 This is usually done by a system manager.
 This is a good time to provide the system manager - who might be unaware of the coding details - with feedback about the quality of the transport request’s code.

 Similar to feedback at task release, the Teamscale Connector can be used to achieve this goal.
 It contains a component which retrieves Teamscale findings for a transport requests’s code objects upon its release and shows them to the releasing system manager.
-This component has to be configured once for an ABAP system (takes 10-15 minutes, for a detailed tutorial see Teamscale User Guide).
+This component has to be configured once for an ABAP system (takes 10-15 minutes, see Teamscale's documentation on SAP).
 Then, it displays Teamscale findings in the standard Code Inspector UI to the releasing system manager directly before each transport release if Teamscale findings exist.
 The releasing system manager can inspect the Teamscale findings and choose to proceed with the transport release or ask developers to rework (part of) the code.
 The user interface looks the same as for feedback on task release (see above).

 The four scenarios illustrate how Teamscale implements a fast, specific and integrated feedback mechanism on code quality for ABAP developers and system managers.
-Please get in touch with me if you want to try it out on your ABAP system.
+Please get in touch with me if you want to try it out on your ABAP system or have any questions about this topic.